-You type your title and description then Yoast shows you what it will look like on Google.
-What you see is what you get, it’s super simple.
+You type your title and description, then Yoast shows you what it will look like in Google.
+What you see is what you get!
+It’s super simple.
 Yoast will even give you suggestions on best practices when working out the SEO of each page on your site.

 How to SEO Each Page of Your Cleaning Business’ Website